 COMMENTS AND COMPLAINTS

 We do our very best to run the festival to a very high standard – for the local community, for visitors and for our neighbours.
-In the event you wish to comment on any aspect of the festival or have a complaint, please Contact us.
+In the event you wish to comment on any aspect of the festival or have a complaint, please try to resist the temptation to use social media.
+We would much rather you Contact us.
+That way, we can put things right quickly if necessary.
+We aim to please.

 WEBMASTER – INACCURATE INFORMATION, INCONSISTENCIES OR BROKEN LINKS